One year on from the terrorist attack, Charlie Hebdo remains misunderstood

 We should commemorate these courageous cartoonists by daring to keep laughing and making people laugh, at everyone and everything.
 We should continue to draw, to write and to speak our minds.

 And most importantly, we should never stop defending those who risk their lives fighting for these rights such as Salman Rushdie, Raif Badawi and Charlie Hebdo cartoonists.
-If you feel offended, fight back – but please do so with words, not with Kalashnikovs – and don’t insist that others share your offence.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+If you feel offended, fight back – but please do so with words, not with Kalashnikovs – and don’t insist that others share your offence.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.